 If you think you’ve been target of a scam, phishing or any unwanted cyber attack contact Action Fraud on 0300 123 2040.
 There is loads of advice on their website, it's definitely worth a read.
 They also have an online reporting tool

 There is lots of advice and information out there for UK consumers.
 The "Which?"
 Guide explains in detail What's covered by the legislation - Consumer Credit Act

-Ecommerce business owners are being encouraged to have up to date SSL Certificates on thier website.
+Ecommerce business owners are being encouraged to have up to date SSL Certificates on their website.
 Even browsers are getting in on the act with Mozilla Firefox launching an HTTPS only mode